-The publishing platform the nonprofit Banyan Project Inc. will provide to affiliated community-level news co-ops will be tailored to Banyan’s multifaceted model — and it will be far more robust than community-level news efforts can be expected to create.
+The publishing platform that Banyan has developed for affiliated community-level news co-ops is tailored to Banyan’s multifaceted community-institution model — and it is far more robust than community-level news efforts can be expected to develop for themselves.

-The Banyan platform includes six crucial components, some of which arise from the tools Banyan is developing, some from Largo, and some from other software:
+The platform includes six crucial components, some of which arise from the tools Banyan has developed, some from Largo, and some from NationBuilder:

-- CMS/Publishing: The software will bring together news, features and other information — text, still photography, audio, video and data display — into a seamless news presentation.
-Banyan-affiliated co-ops will offer readers a variety of ways to read a co-op’s journalism in addition to going directly to its home page, with options from once-daily emails of headlines to RSS to email alerts.
+- CMS/Publishing: The platform brings together news, features and other information — text, still photography, audio, video and data display — into a seamless news presentation.
+In Banyan’s model, affiliated co-ops offer readers a variety of ways to read a co-op’s journalism in addition to going directly to its home page, with options from once-daily emails of headlines to a phone app to text alerts, even podcasts.

 - Collaborative Journalism: Easy-to-use collaborative journalism tools are crucial to co-ops’ success.
-Readers will be offered an array of responses, with these as a minimum: 1) click a box to say whether the story was helpful; 2) send the editors a direct message with suggestions, corrections or information for further stories, 3) post a comment about the story; 4) join a discussion group on the issue that the story advances, if only to read what others are saying; 5) invite other people to the discussion group; 6) start a discussion group if none on the issue exists; or 7) submit an article, images, audio or video for publication.
-These tools, along with analytics, will provide editors of affiliated co-ops a high volume of reliable and useful feedback.
-The software will also offer readers a chance to flag stories as offensive to the value proposition of relevance, respect and trustworthiness, and to track and aggregate all such complaints for the editors.
+They offer readers an array of possible responses: 1) click a box to say whether the story was helpful; 2) send the editors a direct message with suggestions, corrections or information for further stories, 3) post a comment about the story; 4) engage in a digital engagement forum on the topic that the story advances, to post or perhaps just to read what others are saying; 5) invite other people to engage in the forum; 6) start a forum if none on the issue exists; or 7) submit an article, images, audio or video for publication.
+These tools, along with analytics, are designed to provide a high volume of reliable and useful feedback to editors.
+The tools also offer readers a chance to flag stories as offensive to the Banyan value proposition of relevance, respect and trustworthiness.

-- Civic networking: The platform provides issue forums that servie as a welcoming “public square” for people to come together in community, to learn from each other and other resources, and to use bottom-up web tools that enable them to harness the power of networking to organize in pursuit of constructive community change.
+- Digital Public Square: The engagement forums serve as a welcoming public square for people to come together in community, to learn from each other and other resources, and to use bottom-up digital tools to harness the power of networking to organize in pursuit of constructive community change.
 The forums may also be used by people offering and seeking help — mutual aid groups, a tool exchange, much more.
-The digital tools are designed to ensure 1) easy access by less-than-expert Web users and 2) a welcoming space in keeping with the value proposition of respect and trustworthiness.
-In addition, it will open community space for each school and other public community organizations.
-It will also offer space for, or links to sites for, freecycling, resource swaps, time banks, and other activities in which people help each other to enrich their community.
+The digital tools are designed to ensure easy access by less-than-expert web users in the context of a welcoming space in keeping with the value proposition of respect and trustworthiness.
+In addition, the platform opens community space for each school and other public community organizations.
+It also offers space for, or links to sites for, freecycling, resource swaps, time banks, and other activities through which people help each other to enrich their community.

-- Viral Tools: Every page will offer readers an array of easy ways to invite others to read an article or to invite them to join a discussion or otherwise engage.
-Such “viral” tools will build news co-ops’ audiences in a trustworthy way -– most new readers will arrive because someone they know has invited them.
+- Viral Tools: Every page offers readers an array of easy ways to invite others to read an article or to invite them to join a forum discussion or otherwise engage.
+Such “viral” tools are built to engage news co-ops’ audiences in a trustworthy way — many new readers will arrive because someone they know has invited them.
 And many will become members.

-- Membership marketing: The software will use nearly frictionless techniques to help readers understand the value of their news co-op’s community to their lives — and to make it painless for them to act on their understanding by signing on as paying members.
-It will track and analyze reader behavior to detect signals that that the time is ripe to make special membership offers, and automate offer-presentation accordingly.
-Further, it must enable enrichment of the relationship in ways that inspire members to pay annual fees year after year.
+- Membership marketing: The software uses nearly frictionless techniques to help readers understand the value that their news co-op’s community brings to their lives — and to make it a snap for them to act on their understanding by signing on as paying members.
+It tracks and analyzes reader behavior to detect signals that the time is ripe to make special membership offers, and automates offer-presentation accordingly.
+Further, it helps enrich membership relationships in ways that inspire members to pay annual fees year after year.